Apocalyptic and post-apocalyptic fiction: Ancient predecessors

-Ancient Mesopotamian texts containing the oldest surviving apocalyptic literature, including the Eridu Genesis and the Epic of Gilgamesh, both of which date to around 2000-1500 BCE, describe angry gods sending floods to punish humanity.
+Ancient Mesopotamia texts containing the oldest surviving apocalyptic literature, including the Eridu Genesis and the Epic of Gilgamesh, both of which date to around 2000-1500 BCE, describe angry gods sending floods to punish humanity.
 The Gilgamesh version includes the ancient hero Utnapishtim and his family being saved through the intervention of the god Ea.

 The Biblical story of Noah and his ark describes the destruction of the corrupt original civilization and its replacement with a remade world.
 Noah is assigned the task to build the ark and save two of each animal species in order to reestablish a new post-great flood world.

 The Biblical story of the destruction of Sodom and Gomorrah also has post-apocalyptic elements.
 The daughters of Lot, who mistakenly believe that the destruction had engulfed the whole world and that they and their father were the only surviving human beings, conclude that in such a situation it would be justified - and indeed vitally needed - to have sex with their father in order to ensure the survival of humanity.
 Such situations and dilemmas occur in modern post-apocalyptic fiction.

 The Biblical Genesis flood narrative is retold in the 71st Chapter of the Quran;

 In the Hindu Dharmasastra, an apocalyptic deluge plays a prominent part.
 According to the Matsya Purana, the Matsya avatar of Lord Vishnu, informed the King Manu of an all-destructive deluge which would be coming very soon.
 The King was advised to build a huge boat (ark) which housed his family, nine types of seeds, pairs of all animals and the Saptarishis to repopulate Earth, after the deluge would end and the oceans and seas would recede.
 At the time of the deluge, Vishnu appeared as a horned fish and Shesha appeared as a rope, with which Vaivasvata Manu fastened the boat to the horn of the fish.
 Variants of this story also appear in Buddhist and Jain scriptures.